KisamMeow/HELMdiel-Maps/README.md

 I've made these maps with GIMP and TexHammer.

-Thanks to Chickennugger for initial map of Ghelsba Outpost Logging and to Magnapinna for initial maps of Maze of Shakhrami and Korroloka Tunnel.
+Thanks to the following people

+Chickennugger for information on Logging maps.
+Magnapinna for information on Excavation maps.
+Itmejammy for information on Mining maps.